Wi-Fi 6 (802.11ax)

 Your Wi-Fi vendor should:

-Wi-Fi 6 delivers greater efficiency, security, and IoT innovation to support more users and devices – without increasing the number of APs.
+Wi-Fi 6 delivers greater efficiency, security, and IoT innovation to support more users and devices.

 Wi-Fi 6 Quick Reference Guide